uyarmelik/movie-web-app-angular/README.md

 yarn install
 ```

-- Configure the environment variables: To access the movie API used in the project, edit the TMDB API keys in either the `src/environments/environment.ts` or `src/environments/environment.prod.ts` file.
+- Configure the environment variables: The TMDB API key can be set in the `src/environments/environment.ts` or `src/environments/environment.prod.ts` file for local development.
+For production deployment on Netlify, store the API key securely as an environment variable in the Netlify dashboard under `Site Settings > Environment Variables`.

 - Start the development server: